While men still dominate the business world, women-owned and women-led firms are quickly growing in the United States and abroad.

 Is the Pandemic Still Impacting Women Entrepreneurs?

-Women-owned businesses were the hardest hit during the pandemic, according to women entrepreneurs statistics.
+Women-owned businesses were the hardest hit during the pandemic.

 About 49.12% of women think the pandemic is still impacting their businesses.